victoirelang/LICENSE/README.md

 - rdkit
 - Chem (imported from rdkit)
 - PandasTools (imported from rdkit)
+- Draw (imported from rdkit.Chem)
+- display (imported from IPython.display)

 You can install the necessary dependencies by running the following command: